-'Resuscitating' antibiotics to overcome drug resistanceMarch 28th, 2012 in Medications /
+'Resuscitating' antibiotics to overcome drug resistanceMarch 28, 2012 in Medicine & Health / Medications

 Combining common antibiotics with additional compounds could make previously resistant bacteria more susceptible to the same antibiotics.
 'Resuscitation' of existing antibiotics has the potential to make infections caused by multidrug-resistant bacteria easier to control, reducing antibiotic usage and levels of antimicrobial resistance, say scientists presenting their work at the Society for General Microbiology's Spring Conference in Dublin this week.

 Researchers from University College Dublin (UCD) studied a variety of bacteria that are frequently associated with hospital-acquired infections, including Pseudomonas, Klebsiella, Enterobacter and Staphylococcus.
 Bacterial samples were collected from hospital patients and from these, strains that showed resistance to a commonly prescribed antibiotic ciprofloxacin - were selected for study.